rodeoflagellum/rodeoflagellum.github.io/site.md

 ## [Top of the Page](#top-of-page)

 An artwork or a photograph precedes writing on many posts on this site.
-Typically, these visuals have little connection to the topic being covered; it simple the case that I found visual attractive or somehow representative of what I was writing in that post.
+Typically, these visuals have little connection to the topic being covered; it may simply be the case that I found the visual attractive or somehow representative of what I was writing in that post.

 Following the visual, there's the post's title.
 After the title, there is a brief 1-3 sentence summary of what is included in the post, so I and others can get a sense of whether to read it when browsing through the Archive.

-After the summary, I provide 1-10 tags further indicating the nature of the post's content, along with 0-3 tags indicating topics specific to that post.
+After the summarizing sentences, I provide 1-10 tags to further indicate the nature of the post's content, along with 0-3 tags indicating topics specific to that post.
 These "specifics" tags, as I call them, refer to topics that I do not believe I will write on extensively in the future.
 After the tags, I usually use between 3 and 12 (usually less than 6) labels to cover a variety of different considerations for the post, such as reading time, word count, and/or importance.

 Finally, I use 1-4 paragraphs for things such as an overview or summary of the post, the post's takeaways, and acknowledgements.
 The Table of Contents is the last entity I consider contained in _Top of the Page_.

-Here are further comments on entities in _Top of the Page_.

 __Art__: The art and header photos used on this website typically come from one of the following: [Unsplash](https://unsplash.com/), [Birmingham Museum Trust](https://unsplash.com/@birminghammuseumstrust
 ), [National Gallery of Art](https://www.nga.gov/), or [USEUM](https://useum.org/download-artworks).
 At the time of writing this (07/17/2022), each of these resources  have licenses that permit people to download and post some of their images freely.

-Why use the art, anyway?
-I offer the following explanations: I look at this site more than any other person and enjoy looking at art  and, sometimes, the art can complement the post's content.
-I also don't think the art is distracting enough to lessen people's capabilities to absorb or critique the content of my post.
+But why use the art, anyway?
+I offer the following explanations: (1) I look at this site more than any other person and enjoy looking at art, so why not, and (2) in some cases, I suspect the art complements the post's content well or might help in getting readers into the correct head-space for a post (e.g., a "timeless" work seems fitting for a post on longtermism).

+I also believe that the art is not distracting enough to lessen people's capabilities to absorb or critique the posts' content.
 Credit and, in some cases, information for the art or photos is provided under _Cover Image_ in the _Notes_ section at the _Bottom of the Page_.

-Some posts, especially short ones contained in the "More" section, do not have art.
+Some posts, especially short ones contained in the "More" section on this site, do not have art.
 Given the lack of interesting content in these posts (e.g., a list of Wikipedia articles) and my laziness, I usually opt to not include the art in such instances.

 __Titles__: Brevity is preferred.

-__Frames__: This is a 1-3 sentence summary of what the post includes.
+__Frames__: Each post should have a 1-3 sentence summary for how the post should be framed in people's minds.
 These are highly biased, since they usually are only my framing of the post's meaning and content, and inconsistent.
-Despite the inconsistency with my post framings, I suspect people will mostly find them useful for sorting this site's content.
+Despite this inconsistency, I suspect people will mostly find the post framings useful for sorting this site's content.
 Here is one example framing from my post _People's Attitudes Towards Human Gene-Editing_:

 > A fractional overview of gene-editing and a scan of and small discussion on people's past and current takes on human gene-editing, with some forecasting questions and considerations mixed in.

 This frame indicates that my post is not comprehensive in its coverage of gene-editing or people's attitudes towards gene-editing.
-From my perspective, the level of comprehensiveness for this post is more important to me than, say, how opinionated the post is.
+From my perspective, the level of comprehensiveness in this post would be more important for me as a reader than, say, how many personal opinions I've shared in the post.
 And here is another example, this time from _Forecasting Designer Babies_:

 > My forecasts and thoughts on how many gene-edited babies will be born in the coming decades; this post does not contain detailed background information on gene-editing technology, or on policy relating to human gene-editing.